 - Finally, if the company knows or has reason to believe that its conflict minerals may have originated in a covered country, the company must then also exercise due diligence on the source and chain of custody of its conflict minerals, in accordance with a nationally or internationally recognized framework where applicable, and disclose additional information to the SEC.

 Analogic Corporation Compliance Position:

-Analogic’s Conflict Minerals Report for calendar year 2016 sets forth the results of our most recent reasonable country origin inquiry.
-For a copy of this Report, click the link below.
+Analogic’s Conflict Minerals Report sets forth the results of our most recent reasonable country origin inquiry.

 It should be noted that Analogic Corporation does not directly source minerals from the DRC and the mines.
 The supply chain for the metals of concern consists of many tiers, including mines, traders, exporters, smelters, refiners, alloy producers and component manufacturers, before reaching Analogic’s direct suppliers.
 The combination of a lengthy, complex and regularly changing supply chain and the refining process makes it difficult to track and trace the minerals back to the mine of origin.
 For further information on our supply chain, click the link below.